ereekaj/Credit_Risk_Analysis/README.md

 ## Overview of the analysis:

+The purpose of this project is to employ different maching learning techniques to train and evaluate models with unbalanced classes.
+Using the credit card credit dataset from LendingClub, I oversampled the data using the RandomOverSampler and SMOTE algorithms, and undersampled the data using the ClusterCentroids algorithm.
+Then, I used a combo approach of over- and undersampling using the SMOTEENN algorithm.
+Lastly, I compared two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

 ## Results:
 * **Naive Random Oversampling results**: The balanced accuracy test it 64%, the precision for the high_risk has a very at 1% and the recall is 66%.